Max-Meldrum/uwheel_debs/README.md

 The repo is structured as following:

-* [benchmarks](benchmarks): contains the evaluation code, depdency requirements, scripts for downloading datasets, explaination of how to run experiments, and instructions how to plot the results.
+* [benchmarks](benchmarks): contains the evaluation code, dependency requirements, scripts for downloading datasets, explaination of how to run experiments, and instructions how to plot the results.
 * [crates](crates): contains the Rust implementation of µWheel.

 ## License